 Living up to its billing, this is the fastest full-feature VPN out there.
 It has an effective stealth mode so watchers won’t even know you’re using a VPN, solid encryption, and reliably unblocks everything on the internet.

-There’s a Chrome extension but you need a subscription to use it, and the desktop and mobile apps are easy to use too.
+There’s a Chrome extension but you need a subscription to use it.
+The desktop and mobile apps are easy to use too.
 It’s priced at $12.99 a month or $9.99 per month for a six-month subscription.